 The Hyatt Regency Maui is another great option for families.
-They definitely have the best Maui pools for kids (including a kids play area), tasty on-site restaurants, and even Ululani’s Shave Ice (the best shave ice on Maui).
+They definitely have the best Maui pools for kids (including a kids play area).
+There are tasty on-site restaurants, and even Ululani’s Shave Ice (the best shave ice on Maui).

 Finally, one of the best Maui resorts for kids is the Grand Wailea Resort.
-Here you’ll find an incredible pool area with four waterslides, a lazy river, whitewater rapids, rope swings, and a kids pool with a man-made volcano with a water elevator.
+It has an incredible pool area with 4 waterslides, a lazy river, and whitewater rapids.
+There’s even a kids pool with a man-made volcano with a water elevator.
 Plus, they have lots of kids programming.

 Want help planning your Maui vacation?
 Get my Maui with Kids guidebook HERE!